 A blue and white dovecot can be seen in the southwest side of the People's Square.
 Every day visitors will see thousands of doves which provide a peaceful and matronly atmosphere there.
 Moreover, the square is one of the city's important transportation hubs, so there are loads of jumping-off stops of public traffic routs around it.
 Visitors can get there easily.

-By Bus: Take City Sightseeing Bus to get there.
+2. Take City Sightseeing Bus Line 1 or Line 2 to get there.